Key and Electronic Lock Policy

 The Office of the Provost and Executive Vice Chancellor is responsible for ensuring that standards for University-approved conventional and electronic locks are adopted based upon the recommendation of the Office of Public Safety, Design and Construction Management, Facilities Services, Information Technology, and the KU Card Center.

 The Office of Public Safety is responsible for oversight of University security programs, and for performing security assessments, including review and approval of security access requests and security hardware requests from clients.
-In consultation with Information Technology, Design and Construction Management, Facilities Services, and the KU Card Center as appropriate, the Office of Public Safety is responsible for recommending to the Vice Provost for Administration and Finance security systems that, when used properly, provide a reasonable level of protection for facilities, property, and persons.
+In consultation with Information Technology, Design and Construction Management, Facilities Services, and the KU Card Center as appropriate, the Office of Public Safety is responsible for recommending to the Chief Financial Officer and Vice Provost for Finance security systems that, when used properly, provide a reasonable level of protection for facilities, property, and persons.
 These systems include keys, electronic locks, alarms, and cameras.
 Recommendations will be based on the intended use of an area, the value of its contents, the accessibility required, and the available security options.
 When notified by Human Resources of a termination or resignation of a KU employee, the Office of Public Safety will revoke that individual’s security access.
 (See the Policy on CCTV for more detailed information about use of cameras for security.)

 Design and Construction Management is responsible for installation of approved security systems as part of managing capital projects.
 They are responsible for publishing and encouraging adherence to KU design standards including security systems.